 PERTH (Bloomberg) -- Woodside Petroleum expects to decide in the first half of 2014 whether to complete a deal to invest in Israel’s Leviathan venture.
 Woodside has expansion options beyond Leviathan, Chief Executive Officer Peter Coleman told analysts and reporters on a call after the Perth-based company provided its 2014 outlook.
 Woodside remains in talks with the Leviathan partners, including Noble Energy, to bring the transaction to a close, he said.

-Woodside’s purchase of a stake in Israel’s largest gas field has faced delays because of uncertainty over the nation’s export policy and discussion by the partners about alternatives to building a liquefied natural an class="highlight">gas development.
+Woodside’s purchase of a stake in Israel’s largest gas field has faced delays because of uncertainty over the nation’s export policy and discussion by the partners about alternatives to building a liquefied natural gas development.
 The Australian company targeted LNG exports from Israel when it agreed a year ago to pay as much as $2.3 billion to the companies.

 “There’s still an opportunity for Woodside to create significant value within the joint venture,” Coleman said.
 “But I can assure shareholders we are focused on ensuring we have a commercial outcome that delivers value.
 It needs to be a compelling value case given the amount of investment that would be involved and the significance of the decision.”